MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 05/01-MiniLab_VNet Peering.md

 **Configure VNet peering on the first virtual network**

-1. Sign in to the [Azure portal](https://portal.azure.com/) and select the first virtual network.
+1. Sign in to the Azure portal at [https://portal.azure.com](https://portal.azure.com/) and select the first virtual network.

 2. Under **SETTINGS**, select **Peerings**.